adscorp100/mdhomecarebuild/src/content/blog/level-4-home-care-package.md

 ## What is a Level 4 Home Care Package?

 A Level 4 Home Care Package is the highest level of support under Australia's current Home Care Packages Program, designed for older people with complex care needs.
-It helps them stay independent at home with services like personal care, nursing, and household assistance, funded at approximately $79,473 per year as of January 2025.
+It provides more comprehensive support than a [Level 2](/blog/level-2-home-care-package) or [Level 3](/blog/level-3-home-care-package) package, helping them stay independent at home with services like personal care, nursing, and household assistance, funded at approximately $79,473 per year as of January 2025.

-**Comparing all home care package levels?** See our [complete guide to home care packages Australia](home-care-packages-australia-complete-guide) for detailed comparisons of all four levels.
+**Comparing all home care package levels?** See our [complete guide to home care packages in Australia](/blog/home-care-packages-australia-complete-guide) for detailed comparisons of all four levels.

 ## How to Qualify